How to sell your home and make a faster, more profitable sale

 Clean dining room windows inside and out until they sparkle.

 Update or remove window treatments.
-If you have a great view, just remove any window treatments to allow maximum natural light into the dining room.
+If you have a great view, you may want to just remove the window treatments to allow maximum natural light in.
 If you are going for ambience, and the view is awful, select classy ceiling to floor draperies in neutral colors.

-Removing 2 chairs from this table will make the room look more spacious
+Removing just two chairs from around this table will make the room look more spacious.